Secure CheckoutPersonal information is secured with SSL technology.

 Medical device manufacturers and consultants; contract sterilizers; microbiology test houses; regulators; Biomaterials professionals (scientists and engineers); Biomedical engineers; Academics, biomaterials and biomedical researchers

-1. Introduction/Scope: Sterilization or aseptic processing of single use combination products
+1. Introduction: Sterilization or aseptic processing of single use combination products

-6. Review of current practices in the surgical suite
+6. Review of current practice in preventing health care associated infections

 8. Developing new products